 For the test, I didn’t know which brand was which – I could only see A, B, C or D on the tape that the lovely Vennice wrote out for us and kept secret.
-Fatima and Sanja also joined in for the test too.
-Other than Vennice who wasn’t taking the test none of us knew which blades we were using, and we were all using a standard german style cheapy saw frame.
+Our studio assistants Fatima and Sanja also joined in for the test too just to make things even.
+Other than Vennice, who wasn’t taking the test, none of us knew which blades we were using, and we were all using a standard German style cheapy saw frame.

-We all got to piercing out one of our mandala designs, continually changing our blades regularly, and making super sure we kept them in order.
-Then after a few hours of piercing – we all selected our favourite and least favourite blade… want to know which were our favourites?
+So we all had our coffees, and then got to piercing out one of our mandala designs, continually changing our blades regularly, and making super sure we kept them in order (honestly this was the hardest part).
+After a few hours of piercing – we all selected our favourite and least favourite blade based on the letters, and wrote it down… want to know which were our favourites?
 Not yet!!!

 That was just round one!
 The next day, we had Vennice do exactly the same thing again, but change the codes on the blades so they were different again… and off we went again piercing our little hearts out – FYI discussion of which blades we liked best was not allowed during the process.

 Even though on both days, we we’re all adamant we had a favourite blade and one we liked the least, it turns out we didn’t.

 - The first day we all selected blades as our favourite and least favourite